nubilate/dotfiles/README.md

 st build: [Avimitin's st build](https://github.com/Avimitin/st)

+lockscreen dependent on betterlockscreen, which can be found in the [AUR.](https://aur.archlinux.org/packages/betterlockscreen/)

 terminal color schemes dependent on [pywal.](https://github.com/dylanaraps/pywal)

 wallpapers used are dependent on [DistroTube's collection of wallpapers.](https://gitlab.com/dwt1/wallpapers)